The third stage of labour

 More time may be allowed for the placenta to deliver if bleeding is minimal, but the chance of increased bleeding rises if the placenta is retained, so your midwife or doctor may suggest interventions to try and help the placenta deliver around this time.

 - The third stage of labour begins when the baby is born and ends with the delivery of the placenta.
-It can last from just a few minutes to around 20.

 - You can choose to have either a physiological or an active third stage of labour.